Lucite Embedments: What Works and What Doesn’t?

-Some objects simply can’t hold up to the intensity of the heat and will melt or singe.
+Some objects simply can’t withstand the intensity of the heat and will melt or singe.
 These include rubber, most plastics, painted objects, and certain kinds of paper.

-In cases where an irreplaceable or one-of-a-kind object is not involved, you’ll have the ability to test that object before proceeding with a full order.
+If you’re not dealing with an irreplaceable or one-of-a-kind object, you’ll have the ability to test that object before proceeding with a full order.
 (See tip #6 for more on testing).

 2) Recognize That Certain Materials Will Embed—But May Look Terrible